luontola/specsy/documentation.md

     class SomeSpec extends Spec with ShouldMatchers {
     }

 Any other assertions are also OK.
 All that is needed is that they throw an exception when the assertion fails.
+Refer to the documentation of other testing frameworks for instructions on how to use their assertions in another framework.

 Isolated Execution Model